delphix/couchbase/README.md

 1. Regular o/s user.
 2. Execute access on couchbase binaries [ chmod -R 775 /opt/couchbase ]
 3. Empty folder on host to hold delphix toolkit  [ approximate 2GB free space ]
 4. Empty folder on host to mount nfs filesystem.
-This is just and empty folder with no space requirements and act as base folder for nfs mounts.
+This is just an empty folder with no space requirements and act as base folder for nfs mounts.
 5. sudo privileges for mount, umount.
 See sample below assuming `delphix_os` is used as delphix user.
     ```shell
     Defaults:delphixos !requiretty
     delphixos ALL=NOPASSWD: \
     /bin/mount, /bin/umount
     ```
-6. Customers who intends to use CBBACKUPMGR (Couchbase backup manager ingestion) must follow the instruction to avoid source/production server dependency.
+6. Customers who intends to use CBBACKUPMGR (Couchbase backup manager ingestion) must follow the instructions to avoid source/production server dependency.

-   - Provide all the source server buckets related information in a text file and place it under the backup location.
+    * Provide all source server buckets related information( using below command ) in a file and place at `<Toolkit-Directory-Path>/couchbase_src_bucket_info.cfg`:

-   - FilePath : <Toolkit-Directory-Path>/couchbase_src_bucket_info
+       `/opt/couchbase/bin/couchbase-cli bucket-list --cluster <sourcehost>:8091  --username $username --password $password`

-                In this file add output of below command:
+    * Create config file using below command.
+This file will be required at the time of dSource creation using CBBACKUPMGR.

-                /opt/couchbase/bin/couchbase-cli bucket-list --cluster <sourcehost>:8091  --username $username --password $pass
+      `/opt/couchbase/bin/cbbackupmgr config --archive /u01/couchbase_backup --repo delphix`

-                From here all source bucket list information we can fetch and other related data of this bucket should be placed at backup location.
+    * Get data from source host in backup directory of staging host

-                :param filename: filename(couchbase_src_bucket_info.cfg) where bucket information is kept.
+      `/opt/couchbase/bin/cbbackupmgr backup -a /u01/couchbase_backup -r delphix -c couchbase://<hostname> -u user -p password`

 **Target Requirements**: O/S user with following privileges
 1. Regular o/s user.